THE EPISCOPAL CHURCH IN THE USA (ECUSA) is

 Located on the grounds of the Washington National Cathedral and originally a center for the renewal of preaching for Episcopal clergy,

 the College programs now serve men and women, clergy and laity, of all denominations.
+Operations have been suspended as of 2009.

 Colorado Episcopal Foundation